 Mexico, Distrito Federal

-THE FEDERAL INCOME TAX CODE WAS CHANGED JANUARY 1, 2008, TO INCLUDE A FLAT TAX SCENARIO FOR BUSINESS INCOME IN MEXICO - PLEASE CONSULT YOUR TAX EXPERT.
+THE FEDERAL INCOME TAX CODE WAS CHANGED JANUARY 1, 2014, - PLEASE CONSULT YOUR TAX EXPERT.

 Choose one or more: Federal Laws , State Laws , Federal Level Taxation/ Federal Income Tax Rules , Legal Entities (Residing in Mexico), Non-Profit Organizations (Residing in Mexico), Individuals (Residing in Mexico), Non-Residency of Mexico , Permanent Establishment , Federal ID Number , Withholding , Federal Audits , Value Added Tax (IVA) , Social Security Tax , Retirement Savings Tax , Employee Housing Tax , Local Payroll Taxes , Customs Duties , Federal Asset Tax , Dividends , No Capital Gains Tax , Vehicles Ownership (tenencia) Tax , Other Federal Taxes , State Level Taxation/ ( No State Income Tax , Real Estate Transfer Tax , Real Estate Holding Taxes ) , Specific Cases / Specific Taxes , Special Tax Incentives , Weblink and Contact , Tax Treaty US-Mexico , U.S. Aspects

 Changes in Mexico City for 2009 go here

 For Fiscal Changes on a federal level for 2009 go here

 Contributing Editor: Sergio Santinelli of Santinelli & Asociados, S.C. - Mexico City.

 Last Update February 2014